arawkins/most-wanted/README.md

 # Feature Request System

 This is a small demo feature request system.
-You can find an instance of it running online at (insert url here)
+You can find an instance of it [running online here](http://mostwanted-env.us-west-2.elasticbeanstalk.com/)

 ## How to run